TechLabs-Berlin/st21-what-the-wine/blog.md

 > **Challenges**

 During the project, many members of the team left at different stages of the project.
 In a team of eight, five members left the project, leaving just three members from the UX track to continue with the project.
 We became demotivated and considered quitting too, especially after the leader of the team who had been coordinating the project excellently, left as well.
 We contacted the Techlabs Administrators about the problem and fortunately for us, we received two new members who were willing to join the project.
 At first, it was tough continuing the project midway with new members and establishing communication with them, we lost momentum and feared we might not be able to meet up with the timeline.
 However, we were able to come together as a team and pick up from where we left off.
-The new team members who were on the web development track worked efficiently to ensure that we did not lag in meeting the timelines.
+Both Timea and Steph from the web development track were great additions to the team, pushed us forward and worked efficiently to ensure that we did not lag in meeting the timelines.

 **Our little wins**